Remod-org/MyMiniCopter/README.md

 ## Permissions

-- `myminicopter.spawn` -- Allows player to spawn a mini copter
+- `myminicopter.spawn` -- Allows player to spawn a mini copter (/mymini)
-- `myminicopter.fetch`    -- Allows player to retrieve their mini copter
+- `myminicopter.fetch`    -- Allows player to use /gmini retrieve their mini copter
+- `myminicopter.where`    -- Allows player to use /wmini to locate their mini copter (NEW!)
 - `myminicopter.admin`  -- Allows an admin to run console commands (may change)
 - `myminicopter.cooldown` -- Adds a cooldown to player
 - `myminicopter.unlimited` -- Player can fly without fuel usage (will need to add at least 1 LGF unless "Allow unlimited to use fuel tank" is set to false)